davidn5013/leetcode/README.md

     []int{2,2,1,1,1,2,2} hase four number of twos result in : 2

 func MaxDepth(root *ds.TreeNode) int
+    MaxDepth return its maximum depth of the binary tree TreeNode

 func MaxProfit(prices []int) (maxprof int)
     MaxProfit 0121 Return the maximum profit you can achieve from this transaction.
 If you cannot achieve any profit, return 0.